schooolman/2019_Nov_personal_changelog/README.md

 - Completed the Vue.js + Firebase Realtime Database tutorial at www.vueschool.io
 - No cycling today, the realfeel was -15 this morning.
 I need to pull my snowboarding gear out of the storage room for this type of weather.

+## Wednesday, Nov 11th
+- Still no bike riding because of the weather.
+The streets are terrible right now.
+Tomorrow I plan to start again.
+- Started on the Vue.JS master class tutorials.
+- Rest day at the gym, not doing so great for my Fitness this week, but I needed a little recovery time from the CrossFit Open